 Our world is facing so many problems already.
 Many of us are not comfortable with what is happening around us.
 Some are lonely, ungrateful, miserable and losing hopes.
-We must be aware of our moods and actions.
-Some people are experiencing depression right now, and it is not an easy go away problem.
+That’s why we must be aware of our moods and actions.
+Some people are experiencing depression, and it is not an easy problem to handle.
 Read below what is depression?
 What are the symptoms related to this disease, risk factors, causes and what you can do about it.

-What is depression?
 It is defined as a mood disorder that causes a persistent feeling of sadness and loss of interest in life.
 Other names are major depression, major depressive disorder or clinical depression.
 It can affect how you feel, think and behave.
-Inability to perform daily tasks or activities and thoughts about life isn’t worth living.
-Depression requires long-term treatment and most people feel better with medication and psychological counseling.
+Inability to perform daily tasks or activities, and thoughts about life aren’t worth living.
+Depression requires long-term treatment, and most people feel better with medication and psychological counseling.

 According to our health source: The following are the symptoms, causes, risk factors and management of the disease.